 Originally from the San Francisco Bay area, Emily has spent nine years at the International House of Prayer, mostly on the NightWatch.
 When Emily heard about the Fire in the Night internship, she jumped at the opportunity, because she had already been spending time on her own praying at night.
 “After the internship was over it was clear to me that this is what I wanted to do long-term.”
 She has appeared on both of Clay Edwards’ albums and on a project by Jonathan Baldwin.
 Emily and her husband, Carl, recently welcomed their first child, Bella.

 Justin is a self-described “homeschooled pastor’s kid” from Milwaukee, Wisconsin, who moved to Kansas City with his family and started participating in the prayer room in 2001 at the age of eleven.
 “There’s nothing more fulfilling than doing what we were made to do—to behold and bless the Lord,” says Justin.
-His song, “Deliverer, You’ve Come,” was sung by Jill Marsh on a Forerunner Music compilation, Majestic.
+His song, “Deliverer, You’ve Come,” was sung by Jill Marsh on the Forerunner Music compilation Majestic.

-Originally from Reading, Pennsylvania, Leah has been a part of the International House of Prayer since 24/7 prayer began in September 1999, serving as a prophetic singer on the NightWatch for the last twelve years.
+Originally from Reading, Pennsylvania, Leah has been a part of the International House of Prayer since 24/7 prayer began in September 1999, serving as a prophetic singer on the NightWatch for the last thirteen years.
 Her sister, Sada Rogers, is also a worship leader with the NightWatch.
 “The words of the Bible—alive, active, and powerful—provoke me,” says Leah of her commitment to the Lord in the NightWatch.
 “Singing the Word and writing songs based on Scripture sear truth into my heart and my mind, and that is what inspires me.”